oscpalML/TaleOfShadowsNotes/Events/Timeline junk/The Red Day.md

 [[Gust and Nazromir's mission]] saw the events of The Red Day.

-It is speculated by the party that [[The Vipers]] where contracted by [[The New Dawn]], or at least [[Golliander Starchild]], to assassinate [[Amaham]] during The Red Day.
+It is speculated by the party that [[The Vipers]] where contracted by [[The New Dawn]], or at least [[Goliander Starchild]], to assassinate [[Amaham]] during The Red Day.
 The role of [[Ylladin]] remains uncertain.
 Since he was crying during the observed massacre it is possible that he was mind-controlled or forced to go berserk, perhaps as a distraction or as a means of assassination directly.